spatialos/UnrealGDK/docs/content/troubleshooting.md

 ------

-**Q:** I've moved my game over to the SpatialOS Unreal GDK and am getting a crash in `UEngine::TickWorldTravel` when launching a PIE instance of my game.
+**Q:** I've moved my game over to the SpatialOS GDK for Unreal and am getting a crash in `UEngine::TickWorldTravel` when launching a PIE instance of my game.

 **A:** Ensure that you have set up your Game Instance Class in your project settings (**Edit** > **Project Settings** > **Project** > **Maps & Modes** > **Game Instance Class**) to point to either `SpatialGameInstance` or a game instance that inherits from `USpatialGameInstance`.

 ------

-**Q:** Can I change between Unreal Engine’s networking stack and the SpatialOS Unreal GDK networking stack?
+**Q:** Can I change between Unreal Engine’s networking stack and the SpatialOS GDK for Unreal networking stack?

 **A:** Yes you can!
 In Visual Studio open the Properties window for you game project (right-click on your project and select **Properties**).
 Select the **Debugging** tab and, in the **Command Arguments** field, add the following to the to the end of the existing command line arguments:
 `-NetDriverOverrides=/Script/OnlineSubsystemUtils.IpNetDriver`.
 When you launch your project, it'll use the default Unreal networking stack.
-Just remove the line if you want to go back to the SpatialOS Unreal GDK networking stack.
+Just remove the line if you want to go back to the SpatialOS GDK for Unreal networking stack.

 ------